 Our office does not provide "Justice of the Peace" services at the Courthouse for immediate unions.
 There is a list of authorized civil celebrants available here.
 If you want to get married at the courthouse or do not have an officiant, you can contact one of them directly to perform the ceremony.
 An officiant who is authorized by a circuit court in Virginia must perform the ceremony and complete the certificate at the bottom of the license.
 VIRGINIA DOES NOT RECOGNIZE ONLINE ORDINATIONS.

-If you have an individual that you want to perform the ceremony and they are not currently authorized by a Virginia circuit court, the individual will need to contact a circuit court within their judicial circuit to petition to become a one-time civil celebrant, if they live in Virginia.
+If you have an individual that you want to perform the ceremony and they are not currently authorized by a Virginia circuit court to perform ceremonies, the individual will need to contact a circuit court within their judicial circuit to petition to become a one-time civil celebrant.
 If the individual does not live in Virginia, please contact our Civil Division at 540-564-3113 or 540-564-3114 to see if they could be authorized under § 20-23.
 AGAIN, VIRGINIA DOES NOT RECOGNIZE ONLINE ORDINATIONS.